 As a Board Certified Dermatologist, Dr. Joyce Park naturally blogs about skincare and beauty on her website, Tea With MD.
 The Dermatologist took a year off during medical school to pursue medical journalist at Stanford, where she also completed her undergraduate degree and medical school.
 During her journalism studies, Dr. Park worked at the communications office at the World Health Organization in Geneva and worked for NBC News Chief Medical Editor, Dr. Snyderman in NYC .

-The beauty and health blogger’s one year of journalism studies seemed to pay off, seeing as Dr. Park is on her 12th book and the Tea With MD boasts a large social media following with close to 38,000 followers on Instagram.
+The beauty and health blogger’s one year of journalism studies seemed to pay off, seeing as Dr. Park is on her 12th journal and the Tea With MD boasts a large social media following with close to 38,000 followers on Instagram.
 In addition to health and beauty, Dr. Park blogged about her path to MD throughout training and tells her readers about her travels, shopping, and dining experiences.

 Sasha Shillcutt MD: Founder of Brave Enough